 Along with basic attack and defence, cards are colour-coded cards tailored to your chosen character.
 In combat you play cards in turn, choosing any combination of cards as long as you have the required energy to pay for them.
 The key is not only picking your best cards but observing your enemy (and hovering over them for more information) to determine how they may attack and consequently how you need to counter.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Slay the Spire or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Slay the Spire in how they play or their theme.
 These are good alternative games to Slay the Spire.